amrnth/JRE/README.md

     2. Split and combine
 3. Automate using AI

+TODO - 15/1-19/1
+- [ ] make prompts better, currently stories aren't that great.
+- [x] zoom a bit
+- [ ] modify prompt to return title description of the video. save original video metadata
+- [ ] extract subtitles with word-by-word timestamp, and use animation.
+    - [ ] host whisper on GCP
+- [ ] Add effects to subtitles, spread words across the whole timestamp
+- [ ] Host on GCP - perpetual

 TODO - 4/1
 - [x] Split and combine video and audio
 - [x] Publish to Youtube Channel